🎙️

 🔑 Key Takeaways

-3. 3.She specifically claims that as women age, they "literally lose the hormones that make you care enough to like mate and and do child rearing."
+2. 2.Banks postulates that this reduced level of 'caring' stems from 'literally lose the hormones that make you care enough to like mate and and do child rearing.'

 💡 Key Concepts Explained